Chal Mera Putt: Critical reception

 Gurnaaz Kaur of The Tribune gave three stars out of five, praising lead cast, she said, "Amrinder Gill is convincing.
 He is mostly calm and poised [a requirement of his character].
 His innocence and naughtiness is heartening.
 Simi Chahal, on the other hand, looks her bubbly self and plays her part well; just that she doesn't have that much presence in the movie."
 She also praised performances from Gurshabad, Hardeep Gill, Iftikhar Thakur, Nasir Chinyoti, Akram Udas and Rup Khatkar.
 In last added, "The comic timing, the dialogue delivery, the punches— Chal Mera Putt gains on all points."

 Accolades

 At PTC Punjabi Film Awards 2020, the film won three awards for Best Comedy Film, Best Debut Director (for Janjot Singh) and Best Actor critics' (for Gill), from six nominations.

 Sequels

-A sequel Chal Mera Putt 2 was released on13 March 2020.
+A sequel Chal Mera Putt 2 was released on 13 March 2020.
 Another sequel Chal Mera Putt 3 was released on 1 October 2021.

+A fourth film in the series, Chal Mera Putt 4 was released in International markets on 1 August 2025.
+However, the film was not released in India due to controversies related to 2025 India–Pakistan conflict.
+The film grossed USD1.8 million at the box-office.
+The film was released on Chaupal on 30 July 2026 in India.